 Fulfill Health Requirements

 Even if phentermine is right for you due to your problems with obesity and appetite control, your doctor will only prescribe phentermine if you meet certain requirements.
 Firstly, phentermine can only be taken by those over the age of 18.
 Phentermine is also not suitable for anyone who is pregnant, nursing or intending to become pregnant.
 In addition, phentermine may not be suitable for you if you are taking certain medications, or if you have certain health conditions, including high blood pressure, diabetes, and cardiovascular disease, among others.
 For a full list of issues that may indicate that you should not take phentermine, click here.

 If your doctor decides that phentermine is right for you, then you will be given a prescription with advice about diet and exercise.
 Your doctor may decide to prescribe you generic phentermine, a brand of phentermine such as Adipex, or a phentermine combination such as Qsymia.
 You should always follow your prescription instructions, with respect to dosage and when to take your phentermine.
 In order to get the most out of your phentermine prescription while you have it, you can find lots of great information about how to lose weight with phentermine on our phentermine blog, including specific advice about diet, exercise, and phentermine-related news and facts.
-You can also find support and share questions with the members of our forum if you are unsure about anything or need advice.
+You can also find support and share questions with the members of our Facebook support group if you are unsure about anything or need advice.